 •certain private entities (e.g. WorkSafe insurers and operators of private prisons).

-However, “authorities” does not include “exempt persons or bodies”, which are listed in schedule 2 of the OA (Vic).
+However, “authorities” do not include “exempt persons or bodies”, which are listed in schedule 2 of the OA (Vic).
 They include:

 •police personnel (sworn and unsworn members);